aKrRaC/bookopedia/README.md

-# bookopedia
+# Bookopedia

-A new Flutter application.
+where you find books!

-## Getting Started
+## About

-This project is a starting point for a Flutter application.
+This project is under development!

 A few resources to get you started if this is your first Flutter project: